DiscordGuide/discordguide.github.io/content/index.md

 ### Our guides are as follows...
 **Please keep in mind we are still updating the guides, and Mobile guides arent currently up yet!**
+**We are in the process of finishing then uploading everything, as well as making the site mobile friendly**

 * Basics